 In the absence of FBS (above), the UE receives signal from the gNB at nominal power, and reports CSI conventionally.

-CSI reporting Via an FBS:
+6.X.2.1.1 CSI reporting Via an FBS

 Figure2: CSI reporting via FBS with no detection

 In presence of a FBS (above), the UE camps on a cell of the FBS and reports channel measurements to the FBS.
 The FBS pre-codes the DL signal based on the CSI reports received from the victim UE.
 In parallel, the FBS/UE sends CSI reports to the gNB which, on its side, pre-codes towards the FBS/UE